 Family violence covers a broad range of acts that can include emotional, financial, physical, and sexual abuse.
-Not only does it harm the victim, but family violence presents dangers for immediate family members as well.
+Family violence not only harms the victim, but also presents dangers for immediate family members.

-Supported by the Office for Victims of Crime, the National Domestic Violence Hotline is available 24 hours a day/7 days a week for victims experiencing domestic violence, seeking resources and information, or questioning unhealthy aspects of their relationship.
+The National Domestic Violence Hotline, a program supported by OVC, is available 24 hours a day/7 days a week for victims experiencing domestic violence, seeking resources and information, or questioning unhealthy aspects of their relationship.

 To help identify what has been shown to be successful or promising in addressing family violence, the CrimeSolutions website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to those who witness such violence.